fbpx

 Some Israeli accountants discourage contributing to a Roth because of the lack of clarity and risks around how Israel does or does not tax them.
 This is especially true for contributions made after Aliyah.

-My general impression is that many accountants agree that as long as the issue remains a “grey area”, withdrawals from a Roth that was funder prior to Aliyah isn’t subject to tax when you are not withdrawing funds from it.
+My general impression is that many accountants agree that as long as the issue remains a “grey area”, withdrawals from a Roth that was funded prior to Aliyah isn’t subject to tax when you are not withdrawing funds from it.
 There is broader disagreement on whether or not Roth withdrawals are taxable in Israel.
 I am not an accountant – speak to your accountant for specific advice.

 You must also ensure with your US accountant that you are eligible before contributing to a Roth IRA.
 If you exclude all your income using the Foreign Earned Income Exclusion or if you have a very high annual income, you likely won’t be eligible to contribute.
 If you have earned income in Israel and you are using the Foreign Tax Credit on your US tax return, you may be eligible.